Data-driven business is the key to effective decision-making

 What does being data-driven really mean?

-Starting point: Data vs. problem
+The starting point: data vs. problem

 In a nutshell:

-• Data should primarily be used to solve identified problems
+• Data should primarily be used to solve identified problems.

 For example:

-4 Steps to Support Being Data-Driven
+Four Steps to Support Being Data-Driven

 In Summary